UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 .. _xkcd.com/353: http://xkcd.com/353

 The goal of this lesson is get us all familiar with each other, the class, and all the tools and systems we'll need to conduct the class.
-That is, at the end of this lesson  we can start the actual learning about Python :-)
+As this is the second in the series, that shoulnd'ttake too long, so we'll get into Topic 1: Unit Testing!

 Who are we?
 ===========